Efficient and compact quantum network node based on a parabolic mirror on an optical chip: Single photon generation and characterization

 The purity of the single photons is characterized by $g^{(2)}(0)$ given by

 where $P_i$ is the probability of a detection event from detector $i$, and $P_{12}$ is the probability of a joint detection event.
-These are measured by a standard Hanbury Brown and Twiss experiment~\cite{HanburyBrown1956}, as shown in Fig.~\ref{fig.figure1}(a) with a 50:50 beamsplitter.
+These are measured by a standard Hanbury Brown and Twiss experiment~\cite{HanburyBrown1956}, \rsub{with the setup shown in Fig.~\ref{fig.figure1}(a)} with a 50:50 beamsplitter.
 We measured $g^{(2)}(0)=0.006 \pm 0.006 \ll 1$ indicating high single photon purity.